briancappello/flask-unchained/README.md

 | Babel Bundle | [Flask-BabelEx](https://pythonhosted.org/Flask-BabelEx/) | Translations / Internationalization support (always enabled, optional) |
 | Mail Bundle | [Flask-Mail](https://pythonhosted.org/flask-mail/) | Flask Mail uses SMTP to send emails.
 But you can easily configure a custom `MAIL_SEND_FN` to send emails using an API service such as SendGrid or MailGun. |
 | Admin Bundle | [Flask Admin](https://flask-admin.readthedocs.io/en/latest/) | The very basics work.
 But this bundle needs a lot of work if it's going to compete with Django's admin.
 (Which itself has its own laundry list of issues, but I digress.) |

-The app factory from Flask Unchained does all the hard work of actually spinning up the app for you.
-First it instantiates the Flask app instance.
-Next it discovers all of the code from your specified bundles (allowing bundles to subclass other bundles to customize/override classes/templates from their base bundles), and automatically registers your configured bundles and code with the app.

-**In short: When you write app code for Flask Unchained, you just follow a few consistent design patterns and folder/naming conventions, write mostly object oriented Python, and that's it.** Productivity at its finest with some of the best libraries Python has to offer at your back.

 **NOTE:** Some bundles are still a work-in-progress. **Parts of the documentation need improvement or are missing.** (What would you like to know how to do but that isn't obvious?
 Raise an issue!) **Some of the code is still alpha-quality.
 It works for me, but there are undoubtedly bugs lurking, especially around the edges, and some parts of the API are potentially subject to change.**